secretstartups/handbook/handbook-usage/index.html.md

 - Enables new team members and managers on how to leverage the handbook as a resource.
 - Serves as a role model for what it means to be handbook first.

-### The Private handbook
+### The Staging handbook

 #### Where can it be found?

 [Private Project](https://gitlab.com/gitlab-com-private/www-gitlab-com)

-#### Why is there a private handbook?
+#### Why is there a staging handbook?

-For E-Group, information may need to be iterated on or MR branches may need to be created before it is made public.
+For E-Group, information may need to be iterated on or MR branches may need to be created in staging before it is made public.
 Outside of E-Group, temporary access may be granted on a project-specific basis.

 #### The process of using this handbook